-ShipBob offers Fulfillment by Merchant (FBM) and if you utilize Amazon fulfillment today, we highly recommend diversifying your fulfillment options (e.g., use both FBA and FBM) to maximize sales.
+ShipBob offers a Fulfilment by Merchant (FBM) solution for brands selling on Amazon, and we highly recommend diversifying your fulfilment options (e.g., use both FBA and FBM) to maximise sales.
 Learn why sellers have moved off of Amazon to ShipBob for FBM here.

 We’ve onboarded thousands of ecommerce merchants and helped some of the fastest-growing brands scale effortlessly.
 Learn why brands choose ShipBob below.

 ShipBob’s pricing is simple so that you aren’t hit with countless little fees.
 The main recurring fees are for receiving your inventory, warehousing your products, and shipping each order.
-Unlike Amazon Multi-Channel Fulfillment, we don’t increase storage fees during the holidays.
+Unlike Amazon Multi-Channel Fulfilment, we don’t increase storage fees during the holidays.

-Fulfill orders across more channels
+Fulfil orders across more channels

 If you’re selling through your website and other marketplaces, you can integrate them all with ShipBob or use our Developer API to build custom integrations.
 Plus, we have integrations with leading returns platforms, inventory management systems, and more.